Luke P. McLoughlin

 Prior to entering private practice, Mr. McLoughlin served as law clerk to the Hon.
 Marjorie O. Rendell of the U.S. Court of Appeals for the Third Circuit and for the Hon.
 Leonard B. Sand of the U.S. District Court for the Southern District of New York.

-Mr. McLoughlin is admitted to practice in New York and Pennsylvania, and is a member of the American Inn of Court at University of Pennsylvania Law School.
+Mr. McLoughlin is admitted to practice in New York and Pennsylvania.
 He is a 2005 magna cum laude graduate of New York University School of Law, where he was articles editor of the New York University Law Review, and a magna cum laude graduate of Harvard University.

 - Associate, 2011-present

 •Jenner & Block LLP

 •U.S. Court of Appeals for the Third Circuit

 - Law Clerk to the Hon.
 Marjorie O. Rendell, 2006-2007